 We all have a rough year sometimes.
 Some years are amazing, like a dream.
 The kids are a good mix and the parents are supportive.
 You feel like you can reach all the students.
 Everyone works and grows.
 And you leave the year feeling like you made a difference.
 You feel like you touched lives.
 You feel like what you did matters and you were appreciated.

 And some years that dream just… isn’t.
 Some years the students in your class don’t mix well.
-You may not have much (or any) parent support.
+You may not have much (or any) parental support.
 Some years the parents work against you.
 The demands of the students are simply more than you can conquer each and every day.
 You do your best, but it is hard.
-You wonder if what you are doing every day matters.
+You wonder if what you are doing everyday matters.
 And you don’t feel valued or appreciated.
 It is just… harder.

-First of all, we always call Kindergarten pot luck because we simply do not know what will walk through that door until it happens.
+First of all, we always call Kindergarten potluck because we simply do not know what will walk through that door until it happens.
 Sometimes it is good and sometimes it isn’t good.
 The truth about a rough year is… it happens.
 These years may not be the most fun, but that is what they are.
-You have to teach you have.
-You have to help mold them into the best learners you can with the time frame you are given.
+You have to teach yourself to have.
+You have to help mold them into the best learners they can with the time frame you are given.
 It is more challenging and more trying.

-These years do not mean that your job is not important, in fact the opposite is true.
-This is the year your students needs you even more.
+These years do not mean that your job is not important, in fact, the opposite is true.
+This is the year your students need you even more.
 Your teaching craft is the most needed.
-This is the time to work the hardest you have ever worked, try things you have never tried.
+This is the time to work the hardest you have ever worked, and try things you have never tried.
 Dig deep… then deeper… and then dig even deeper.
 They need more of you than you have ever given.